 Pembridge Resources plc is very mindful of the impact that mining operations can have on the environment and intends that any business in which it invests complies with its obligations in respect of environmental impact.

-The Yukon Government operates a transparent system, whereby all documentation submitted for approval by the mine is made publicly available on the Energy, Mines and Resources website.
-To access all documentation both pending and approved, please view the following site:
+The Minto mine is subject to the rules set by the Yukon Government, which operates a transparent system, whereby all documentation submitted for approval by the mine is made publicly available on the Energy, Mines and Resources website.

 Many members of the Pelly Crossing community have worked either for the Minto mine, or for many of the external services contracted by the mine.
 Minto will continue to actively encourage employment of the SFN at the mine as it goes through its next phase of growth.

-The Group will comply with the QCA Code, as published by the Quoted Companies Alliance, to the extent they consider appropriate in light of the Group’s size, stage of development and resources.
+The Company will comply with the QCA Code, as published by the Quoted Companies Alliance, to the extent they consider appropriate in light of the Company’s size, stage of development and resources.

-The Group is currently a small company with a modest resource base.
-The Group has a clear mandate to optimise the allocation of limited resources to support its development plans.
-As such, the Group strives to maintain a balance between conservation of limited resources and maintaining robust corporate governance practices.
-As the Group evolves, the Board is committed to enhancing the Group’s corporate governance policies and practices deemed appropriate for the size and maturity of the organisation.
+The Company is currently a small company with a modest resource base.
+The Company has a clear mandate to optimise the allocation of limited resources to support its development plans.
+As such, the Company strives to maintain a balance between conservation of limited resources and maintaining robust corporate governance practices.
+As the Company evolves, the Board is committed to enhancing the Company’s corporate governance policies and practices deemed appropriate for the size and maturity of the organisation.